storacha/specs/http-header-ucan-invocation.md

 }
 ```

+A client MUST NOT send unreachable proofs, even if they are part of the proof chain.
+The server MUST be able to walk the proof chain from an invocation to a missing delegation either via cached delegations or via delegations provided in the request.

 The HTTP `Content-Type` header SHOULD be set to `application/json`.
 Additionally a `X-UCAN-Cache-Expiry` header SHOULD be set to allow the request to be repeated with required proofs, whilst omitting proofs that were already sent.

-Note: A repeat invocation MAY omit the original invocation block since it SHOULD be cached by the server.
+Note: A subsequent invocation MAY omit the original invocation block since it SHOULD be cached by the server.